-When an employee or board member realizes a potential conflict of interest situation for another person, he/she will make known the concerns to the Board of Directors or the Executive Director.
-The potential conflict of interest is to be recorded in the meeting minutes, if applicable, and the meeting continued.
-Following the meeting, if the conflict of interest was not resolved to the satisfaction of any member, any member may then initiate a review of the decisions made by the Board during the meeting by filing a request with the appropriate committee (see bylaws).
+When an employee or board member realizes a potential conflict of interest situation for another person, they will make the concerns known to the Board of Directors or the Executive Director.
+The board records potential conflicts of interest in the meeting minutes.
+Following the meeting, if the board did not resolve the conflict of interest to the satisfaction of a member, a member may then initiate a review of the decisions made by the board during the meeting by filing a request with the appropriate committee (see bylaws).

 5.0 Conflict of Interest Disclosure Statement

-All employees and board members of an AA are required to complete and sign a Conflict of Interest Disclosure Form which contains, at a minimum, the content in Board Member and Employee Conflict of Interest Disclosure Form.
-DSHS requires all Board Members and AA employees sign a Conflict of Interest Statement each year.
-One copy of the signed statement shall be given to the employee, and one copy shall be filed in the employee's personnel file.
+Employees and board members of an AA must complete and sign a Conflict of Interest Disclosure Form, which contains, at a minimum, the content of the Board Member and Employee Conflict of Interest Disclosure Form.
+DSHS requires board members and AA employees to sign a conflict-of-interest statement each year.
+The AA gives one copy of the signed statement to the employee and files one copy in the employee's personnel file.

-Forms must be completed annually before the employee or board member participates in discussion, debate, or vote regarding any business before the AA.
-Signed disclosure statements will be kept on file in the AA office.
-Conflict of interest disclosure statements include any professional and/or personal affiliations with agencies or persons that provide goods or services to the AA or its clients.
+The employee or board member completes forms annually before they participate in discussion, debate, or vote regarding business facing the AA.
+The AA keeps signed disclosure statements on file in the AA office.
+These forms must be available to DSHS upon request.
+Conflict of interest disclosure statements include professional affiliations, personal affiliations, or both with agencies or persons who provide goods or services to the AA or its clients.